Mcostalonga/Emulsion_Image_Processing/README.md

 - Number of droplets identified
 - Maximum and minimum diameter of droplets

+To obtain diameters values in real world dimensions you must inform the "conversion_factor" variable.
+In this script the "conversion_factor" variable is informed in &mu;m/px.

 <p><img src="https://i.ibb.co/JHKXY8n/image.png" height=50%, width=50%/></p>
 <p>Figure 4.
 Example of text file with processing information.</p>